 I used to be a roleplayer.
 I used to roleplay mainly Warrior Cats, but I can also roleplay: Pokémon, gifted, or Hunger Games.
 I also used to write for The Neopian Times but because I never got accepted, I gave up.

 I used to lead a guild called Habitarium Gifting Group.
 As the name implies, it was when we still had Habitarium.
 I unfortunately closed it in November 2014 when the game was taken down.

-I am part of two guilds: Stories Told, a book guild with a writing twist, and Site Chat, a site-owners' guild.
+I am part of two guilds: Stories Told, a book guild with a writing twist, and Muse, a site-owners' guild.
 I am the owner of four sites: Ambidexterity, Diabolical Box, Route 10, and Unwound Clock.
 I am no longer interested in many prospects of Neopets so all I'm here for are my sites and guilds.
 That's all.